-Turnmills in Farringdon, The End on Tottenham Court Road, Shelly's in Stoke, The Quad in Bootle: clubs like these paved the way for British nightlife, yet today they've all been demolished, left to rot or rebuilt to make way for high-rise flats and offices.
+Turnmills in Farringdon, The End on Tottenham Court Road, Shelly's in Stoke, The Quad in Bootle: Clubs like these paved the way for British nightlife, yet today they've all been demolished, left to rot, or rebuilt to make way for high-rise condos and offices.

 There is always sadness when a club closes.
 These were places where lasting connections were made and friendships formed, some that lasted a few hours and some, decades.

-We travelled the country to find the people who now sleep, eat and work where you danced.
+We traveled the country to find the people who now sleep, eat, and work where you danced.

 THE END, LONDON

-An intimate basement club run by Mr C and Layo, tucked just behind High Holborn.
-With the booth in the centre of the dancefloor, it was one of the first clubs in London said to be built by DJs for DJs.
+An intimate basement club run by Mr. C and Layo, tucked just behind High Holborn.
+With the booth in the center of the dancefloor, it was one of the first clubs in London said to be built by DJs for DJs.

 Today: Most of the building is empty or occupied by guardians, people who live in properties for a cheaper rent to prevent squatters moving in.